 - drill collar diameter and length

 - casing diameters

 - drill pipe diameter

 - speed of drill string rotation through the Salado Formation

 - penetration rate through the Salado Formation

 - instances of air drilling

 - types of drilling fluids

 - amounts of drilling fluids

 - borehole depths

 - borehole diameters

 - borehole plugs

-- fraction of each borehole that is plugged

-- instances of encountering pressurized brine in the Castile Formation
+- fraction of each borehole that is plugged - instances of encountering pressurized brine in the Castile Formation

-The DBDSP data set includes the final borehole depth for all wells drilled in the Delaware Basin.
+The DBDSP data set includes the final borehole depth for wells drilled in the Delaware Basin.
 Borehole depths range from 19 feet to 25,201 feet.
 The 19-foot hole is an exhaust shaft monitoring well located on the WIPP Site, and the 25,201-foot hole is a gas well located in Texas.
 Borehole depths in the immediate vicinity of the WIPP Site typically range from 7,750 feet to 9,000 feet for oil wells and 13,000 feet to 16,000 feet for gas wells.

 The diameter of each well bore is more difficult to ascertain.
 The DBDSP data set included the casing size and depth for each section of the hole drilled in the last year in the nine-township area (Table 1).
 Drill bit size is not a reportable element, although hole sizes are reported on Sundry notices (miscellaneous forms) maintained by the New Mexico Oil Conservation Division (NMOCD).
 The casing size or hole size is used to determine the size of the bit used to drill that particular section of the well.
 In previous years, the most common bit sizes were 17 1/2 inches for the surface section, 12 1/4 inches for the intermediate section, and 7 7/8 inches for the production section of the hole.
-This year a different trend using 14 3/4 inches for the surface section, 10 5/8 inches for the intermediate section, and 7 7/8 inches for the production section of the hole was observed.
+This year this common pattern was observed e.
 Table 2 shows the documented bit sizes used in drilling wells in the nine-township area during the past year.
+The typical hole and casing sizes, for a three-string well in the vicinity of the WIPP Site, are shown in Figure 2.